ratish1112/Playlist/README.md

 and user rating of the song out of 5.

 You can choose to "play" the next song, previous song or display the playlist.
-You can also add to the playlist
+You can also add to the playlist.
-The song will be added before the song currently being played Used lists because they allow efficient insertion in the middle.
+The song will be added before the song currently being played.
+Used lists because they allow efficient insertion in the middle.
+A test list has been included in the main.